shakfu/cymongoose/docs/api/manager.rst

 Overview
 --------

-The :class:`Manager` class is the core of pymongoose.
+The :class:`Manager` class is the core of cymongoose.
 It manages the Mongoose event loop and all network connections.

 Creating a Manager
 ------------------

 .. code-block:: python

-    from pymongoose import Manager
+    from cymongoose import Manager

     # With default handler for all connections
     def handler(conn, ev, data):